davidquindoza/parentGuidebook/index.md

 layout: home
 ---

-# Welcome to Parent Guidebook made by David Quindoza!
+# Welcome to App Guidebook made by David Quindoza!

  ---

-I made this web guide for you in order to help you in doing things related to computers and mobile phones that normally I would be tasked around the house.
+I created this web guide to help with tasks related to computers and mobile phones.
+It's designed to make things easier and give you the confidence to manage these tech-related tasks on your own.

-Since I may not be able at all times, this guide provides you a step by step tutorial on most of the things I do for you:

 - Pay Bills Online